llpeterson/direct/framing.md

 *byte-oriented* protocols are the Binary Synchronous Communication (BISYNC) protocol developed by IBM in the late 1960s, and the Digital Data Communication Message Protocol (DDCMP) used in Digital Equipment Corporation's DECNET.
-(Once upon a time, large computer companaies like IBM and DEC also built private networks for their customers.)
+(Once upon a time, large computer companies like IBM and DEC also built private networks for their customers.)
 The widely used Point-to-Point Protocol (PPP) is a recent example of this approach.